-To access to the console menu is necessary a serial DB9 cable, to connect the board serial port to one available COM port on your computer.
-Then you will need to connect the board using a software like windows HyperTerminal.
-You can use HyperTerminal because it is included on almost all windows machine.
-It is located in Start menu \rightarrow All Programs \rightarrow Accessories \rightarrow Communications.
-Double click on HyperTerminal and then choose the COM port where the board is connected.
+To access to the console menu it is necessary to have a serial DB9 cable and connect the board serial port to one available COM port on your computer.
+Then you will need to connect the board using a software like PuTTY.
+When you start it select down the menu Serial in category Connections and configurate the session as it's shown on the screenshot below.